Gan-Tu/classwork/datax-projects/README.md

 # Introduction
 This is the project that I completed during Spring 2017 Data-X class, taught at Berkeley under Professor Ikhlaq Sidhu.

-I developed most of the code for this real time image classification and video labeling app.
+I developed most of the code for this real time image classification and video labeling app:

+- Built a web application that can analyze a given video and provide both label descriptions and timestamps linking to that specific content of the video.
+Integrated APIs for image analysis.
+- Programmed functionalities to identify objects in livestream videos with up to 4-second response lags.

 ## Downloads ##
 To download this project, click [here](http://tugan0329.bitbucket.io/downloads/datax/datax-projects.zip)